-In the 2000s the phrase ‘helicopter parenting’ was sometimes used to refer to parents who constantly hovered around children, making sure all possible needs and wants were met.
+In the 21st century the phrase ‘helicopter parenting’ was sometimes used to refer to parents who constantly hovered around children, making sure all possible needs and wants were met.
 Critics said this approach to parenting produced children who found it hard to think or act independently.

 Parenting styles are diverse, and are influenced by things like family background, socio-economic status and ethnicity.
 Advice from others is an important influence.